 The Animated Matte Generator toolbar displays by default at the top of the Animated Matte Generator view, adding some extra functionalities for editing and animating Animated Matte Generator nodes.

-- Make sure the Animated Matte Generator view is in your workspace by doing one of the following:
+- Add the Animated Matte Generator view to your workspace by doing one of the following:

 - From the top-right corner of any currently visible view, click the Add View button and select Animated Matte Generator.

 - From the top menu, select Windows > Animated Matte Generator.

 Adds the attribute for the position and handles of the selected matte point(s) to the list of visible attributes for the Animated Matte Generator node in the Timeline view.

 If you expand the parameters of an Animated Matte Generator toolbar in the Timeline view, by default, you will see its interpolation factor and its colour properties, which are animatable, but you will not see the attributes of each of the control points of the matte contours.

 Attributes for a point are automatically added to the node's list of attributes if you animate the point in the Camera view.
 A keyframe is created at the same time for these attributes, to record the point's position.

 You can use this button to add the attributes of the currently selected control points in the matte contour to the list of attributes of the Animated Matte Generator node in the Timeline view, without requiring you to animate them first.

 This can serve as an indication to animators as to which control points they are supposed to animate and which ones should be left in their default position.